aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/barcode-generation/using-checksum-in-1D-barcodes/_index.md

 **Code39 Checksum**

-In *Code39*, setting a checksome is optional.
+In *Code39*, setting a checksum is optional.
 Given that the maximal number of characters to be encoded equals 43, the checksum is calculated as the sum of encoded digits modulo 43.
 The following code snippet illustrates how the checksum is computed for *Code39*.

 {{< highlight csharp>}}
 foreach (var value in encodedCodetext)